-One of my specialties is supporting men who are struggling with some challenges in their personal or professional lives.
-Many of my male clients are executives, and my background as an executive myself can be particularly helpful when discussing career challenges.
+One of my primary specialties is guiding men through challenges in their personal and/or professional lives.
+The majority of my male clients are senior executives, attorneys, business leaders and entrepreneurs, or individuals in high-profile and stressful roles, and my background as an executive myself can be helpful when discussing certain career challenges and work/life balance issues.

 - Relationship problems